vishal1303/Programmable-Dataplane/examples/id_forwarding/README.md

 **Note:** This is a work in progress!

-1. To access Twizzler VMs, go to the terminals started in Step 0
+1. To access twizzler VMs, go to the terminals started in Step 0

 2. Run the follwong command inside each VM,
 ```shell
 $ network <host_ip_address> <broadcast_ip_address> twz [0/1]
 ```
-e.g., inside VM3 run
+e.g., inside vm3 run
 ```shell
 network 10.0.0.3 10.0.0.255 twz 0
 ```